J. Robert King: Biography

 King treasures two of his earliest books, Rogues to Riches and Summerhill Hounds, both intended for younger readers: "They're two of my favorite books... but probably read the least.
 I think when we write for the older, mainstream audience we tend to make it gritty to convince people that these aren't fairy tales but "real" fantasy.
 I felt obliged to write something more optimistic, hopeful, and beautiful."
 Planar Powers, for which he won the 1997 Origins Award for best game-related fiction, "is the third book in a very strange trilogy.
 The thing about that book is its sense of experimentation and humor.
 In writing it, I decided I wanted to write a book backward, starting broad and ending very narrow, a complex thing that became more simple.
 The first book [in the series] is a tragedy, in which the character's flaw leads to his destruction.
 The second book is a passion play, in which the character is redeemed by the sacrifice of another, and the third book I wrote as a comedy, in which the flaws of the character lead to his salvation."

 With the success of his writing (and with two young sons by the late 1990s), King left his editing position to write full-time.
 He wrote a number of novels for the Magic: the Gathering setting, including Time Streams and a trilogy of the Phyrexian Cycle. and the second book in the tie-in novel series for ArenaNet's Guild Wars 2, Edge of Destiny.
-He also Arthurian novel Mad Merlin for Tor Books, followed by Lancelot du Lethe, and Le Morte D'Avalon as the Mad Merlin trilogy, among other novels and various short fiction forms.
+He also wrote the Arthurian novel Mad Merlin for Tor Books, followed by Lancelot du Lethe, and Le Morte D'Avalon as the Mad Merlin trilogy, among other novels and various short fiction forms.